ronna-s/go-ood/README.md

   fmt.Println(Add(i, j))
 }
 ```
-Of course, you are not likely to use linked lists in your day to day, but you are likely to use:
+Of course, you might not be likely to use linked lists in your day to day, but you are likely to use:
 1. Repositories, databases, data structures that are type specific, etc.
-2. Event handlers and processors that are specific to the type.
+2. Event handlers and processors that are specific to a type.
 3. The [concurrent map in the sync package](https://pkg.go.dev/sync#Map) which uses the empty interface.
 4. [The heap](https://pkg.go.dev/container/heap#example-package-IntHeap)